rscode999/cnet/documentation/documentation.md

 To use this method, the network must be disabled.

-*The activation function is the identity function, f(x)=x, which does nothing.
+*The activation function is the identity function, f(x)=x, a placeholder that does nothing.

 **Parameters**